 - This test case is incomplete for Power classes 1, 2, 4 Release 15.

 For a transition period until RAN#99, the stability and repeatability of test procedure with PHR (variant b) for Rel-15 UEs is under evaluation.

+1RB test points points are skipped for Rel-15 devices due to lack of bandwidth in UL RMC to accommodate PHR.
+This will be resolved by increasing as required the number of RB allocated to improve test coverage.

 - Whether additional check is needed in the test procedure to ensure UE continues transmissions on the SCell is FFS